 - Volunteering and community involvement

-For example, if the job involves working under pressure, discuss how you successfully managed multiple assignments and tight deadlines during your college projects.
+For example, if the job involves working under pressure, you can discuss how you successfully managed multiple assignments and tight deadlines during your college projects.

 Researching the Company